-FileMaker Pro Server; FileMaker Pro Server Advanced
+FileMaker Pro Server; FileMaker Pro Server Advanced full review

 One phrase describes the latest additions to FileMaker’s product range: vicariously satisfying.
 To upgrade an already popular product, and not screw it up, is rare enough.
 But to produce a new version that makes a positive virtue out of upgrading?
 Time for a chorus of Hallelujahs.
 FileMaker Server and Server Advanced are two such a products.